Central South Consortium – Joint Education Service

 EMPOWERING SCHOOLS TO IMPROVE OUTCOMES FOR ALL LEARNERS

-The Central South Consortium, comprising the five Local Authorities of Bridgend, Cardiff, Merthyr Tydfil, Rhondda Cynon Taf, and Vale of Glamorgan, is working in partnership to deliver ambitious arrangements for school improvement through the Central South Wales Challenge.
-Collectively with our schools, we are determined that all children and young people, in every school, will experience the best possible conditions in which to realise their potential and that we close the gap between the most disadvantaged pupils and their peers.
+The Central South Consortium (CSC), serving the five Local Authorities of Bridgend, Cardiff, Merthyr Tydfil, Rhondda Cynon Taf, and Vale of Glamorgan, is working in partnership to deliver ambitious arrangements for school improvement through the Central South Wales Challenge.
+Collectively with our schools, we are determined that all children and young people, in every school, will experience equity and excellence.

-Prospective applicants are welcome to contact Natalie Gould, Assistant Director for Curriculum, to arrange an informal discussion.
+Prospective applicants are welcome to contact Natalie Gould for an informal discussion:

 Application forms, and further details, including a job description and person specification for the role may be obtained from the Council’s Recruitment website.